Dice · Threshold Audit

 The Stake Slide is a slider-multiplier prediction Original where the player drags a threshold slider along a multiplier track and bets that the round's outcome will exceed the chosen slider position.
 Hosted at Stake, a 2017-launched Curaçao-licensed crypto-casino under Medium Rare N.V. operating entity.
 Structurally Slide is in the threshold-pick family alongside Dice and Limbo; the slider interface visualises the win-probability versus payout trade-off in real time as the player adjusts position.
 Per-game RTP at Stake for Slide is not separately published in the same exposed-figure location as Plinko/Crash/Dice; given Stake's brand-wide 99 percent baseline across published originals we treat the Slide RTP as expected 99 percent cluster baseline pending operator publication.

-If you have read the cross-brand provably-fair explainer at the provably-fair primer, the per-bet verification framework is familiar; this page is the Stake-specific reproduction.
+If you have read the cross-brand open-cryptography explainer at the open-cryptography primer, the per-bet verification framework is familiar; this page is the Stake-specific reproduction.

 Stake Slide trust-data state during the most recent cycle